Last updated on June 19, 2025

 Sorrow's Path

 Sorrow's Path is honestly a really neat and interesting card.
-It swaps which creatures are blocking when you tap it which then deals two damage to you and all your creatures as long as it’s legal.
+It swaps which creatures are blocking when you tap it which then deals 2 damage to you and all your creatures as long as you made a legal exchange.

-The idea is that you can force some tricky blocking situations under the threat to your opponent’s that you might swap them around.
-But the predictability combined with the two damage to your creatures just makes it ineffective and weak overall.
+The idea is that you can force some tricky blocking situations under the threat to your opponents that you might swap them around.
+But the predictability combined with the 2 damage to your creatures just makes it ineffective and weak overall.

 #3.
 Alabaster Leech